 All types of wipes are considered non-flushable items because they are not designed to dissolve like toilet paper.
 That includes paper towels, tissues, and even so-called “flushable” wipes.

 It may seem like an occasional flush is harmless, but like grease, it's the accumulation of the items over time that creates the real issue.
 These items can't easily make it through your plumbing and get stuck along the way.
 Over months or years, they will lead to a sewer backup.
 Mississauga, ON homes that are equipped with a plunger, drain snake and auger may only find temporary relief because the backup might be deeper down the line.

 7. Excess Organic Waste

-Despite our best efforts, food and other organic waste find its way into the sink drains.
-Taking the right precautions can keep these items from building up in your pipes over time.
+Despite our best efforts, food and other organic waste find their way into sink drains.
+Taking the right precautions, like using a sink strainer, can keep these items from building up in your drain system over time.